-Phosphoric acid, also called orthophosphoric acid, is one of the most well-known and widely used acids.
-It is a mineral acid with the formula H3PO4, which contains one phosphorus atom, four oxygen atoms, and three hydrogen atoms.
-The crude form of this acid is extracted from phosphate rocks.
+Phosphoric acid, also known as orthophosphoric acid, is one of the most well-known and widely used acids.
+This mineral acid has the chemical formula H3PO4, which contains one phosphorus atom, four oxygen atoms, and three hydrogen atoms.
+The raw form of this acid is extracted from phosphate rocks.

 Physical and chemical properties:

-It is a colorless, odorless, non-volatile mineral liquid that exists as a high-density liquid, miscible with water, and denser than that.
-When in water, it hydrolyzes and generates a lot of heat.
-This acid is a chelating compound and if it gets on metals, it can cause corrosion.
-This substance exists in both liquid and solid forms, the liquid type of which has a purity of 85%, but the solid type is completely pure and powdery.
+Phosphoric acid is a strong, colorless, odorless acid that appears as a high-density liquid, miscible with water, and denser than that.
+This substance is available in both liquid and solid forms, the liquid type of which has a purity of 85%, but the solid type is completely pure and powdered.

 |Solubility||Soluble in ethanol|

 Based on the percentage of purity, phosphoric acid can be divided into three categories and for each of them, its specific applications can be defined.

 - Industrial: This type of acid is used in the production of detergents, textile industry, wastewater treatment, and also in the production of Teflon containers.